I like writing about a variety of topics, including personal hygiene and facial hair grooming. Sports is another area of

 Conclusion of the Test

 The net result of getting a full shave the first time is not only a better shave but also less irritation to the skin.
 Much less.
-It’s also possibly a reason why the Fusion Power blades last longer, realistically, I’m using them less because they do the job first time around.
+It’s also possibly a reason why the Fusion Power blades last longer, realistically, I’m using them less because they do the job the first time around.

 A secondary issue with the shave is rinsing the blades.
 I find it almost impossible to thoroughly clean the Quattro’s blades.
 They clog up with foam and hair very quickly, and it seems to sit between the blades even when run directly under the showerhead.
 As the blades clog up, the ability to shave gets worse.
 This also means that the razor is never really clean, and spreads bacteria on my face every time I use it.
 Aside from a hygiene issue, that doesn’t help my skin complexion at all!
 In marked contrast, the open arrangement of the Fusion Power blades means I’ve never had a problem with this.